zhoujh30/CarND-Vehicle-Detection-P5/README.md

 The code for this step can be found in 21st cell of the [Jupyter notebook](https://github.com/zhoujh30/CarND-Vehicle-Detection-P5/blob/master/Vehicle_Detection.ipynb).
 The function `detect_vehicles()` is used to process the images in pipeline.

-Later in the output video, using initial `scale = 1.5` there are still some false positives showing up or vehicles not detected and bounding boxes are not stable.
+Later in the output video, when using initial `scale = 1.5`, there are still some false positives showing up or vehicles not detected and bounding boxes are not stable.
 Ultimately I searched on three scales (`scale = 1`, `scale = 1.5`, and`scale = 2.5`) instead using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some examples:

 |Example Image 1|Example Image 2|
 |-------------|-------------|